Intro to Producing Film and Corporate Video – online course (for Adults 18+).

 We will also decipher how to spot and avoid such issues and obstacles as equipment problems, shooting-day snafus, and dozens of other common missteps, including the top mistakes every filmmaker makes.

 We also reveal the best ways to seek out investors, scout locations, hire crew and cast talent, navigate legalities, and stay within your budget.

 Why do this course?

-On this online course, run over two Saturdays, you will explore the intriguing world of film production and find out about the complexities of development, distribution and finance in the context of the Producer.
-Your tutor will offer up insight and advice in key areas of both independent film and video and also corporate and branded content production.
+On this online course, run over two Saturdays, you will explore the intriguing world of film production and find out about the complexities of development, distribution, and finance in the context of the Producer.
+Your tutor will offer up insight and advice in key areas of both independent film and video, and corporate and branded content production.

 Who is this course aimed at?

 - Graduate students looking to launch their freelance career

 - Enthusiast independent filmmakers with limited experience in understanding production

 - Producers with expertise in corporate video production looking to develop their talents into independent feature film and documentary

 - People with a business/organisational background keen to use their business skills to become a producer